graphql-aspnet/graphql-aspnet.github.io/docs/types/scalars.md

 ## Input Value Resolution

-When a value is resolved it's read from the query document (or variable collection) in one of three ways:
+When a value is resolved, it's read from the query document (or variable collection) in one of three ways:

 -   **String** : A string of characters, delimited by `"quotes"`
 -   **Boolean** The value `true` or `false` with no quotes